 Process Guidance

-Stage 1

-If parents/guardians or student has a Informal discussions should resolve the vast

-grievance it should be discussed informally majority of grievances.
-NOTE: Grievance or

-with the teacher, Headmaster, coach, or staff information involving an ongoing or

-member directly involved in the matter.
-The imminent threat to a student's well-being

-Academy hopes that the majority of should skip this stage and be immediately

-concerns will be resolved at this stage. directed to the Headmaster.
+If parents/guardians or student has a grievance it should be discussed informally with the teacher, Headmaster, coach, or staff member directly involved in the matter.
+The Academy hopes that the majority of concerns will be resolved at this stage.

-Stage 2

-If the matter is not satisfactorily resolved, The Headmaster is the acting supervisor over

-the matter may be raised, in writing, with all school employees.

-the Headmaster, who must give a response

-within 5 school days.
-This response may

-take the form of a letter and/or follow-up

-meeting with the family and any

-employee(s) involved in the matter.
-This

-meeting will be led by the Headmaster.

-Stage 3
+If the matter is not satisfactorily resolved, the matter may be raised, in writing, with the Headmaster, who must give a response within 5 school days.
+This response may take the form of a letter and/or follow-up meeting with the family and any employee(s) involved in the matter.
+This meeting will be led by the Headmaster.